13 Things You Must Do in Peru

 Don’t just visit Machu Picchu in Peru.
 Fly over the Nazca Lines, visit the Moray ruins.
 Hell, just do all 13 on this list!

-If the mention of Cambodia immediately elicits a shriek, “ANGKOR WAT!”, you can expect a similar “MACHU PICCHU!” reaction at the mere mention of Peru.
-Those two are practically synonymous!
-Rarely will a conversation include one without the other — especially if that conversation is between two travel junkies.
+If the mention of Cambodia immediately brings to mind “Angkor Wat!”, you can expect a similar “Machu Picchu!” reaction at the mere mention of Peru.
+The two are practically synonymous!
+Rarely does a conversation include one without the other—especially among travel enthusiasts.

 1. Explore Lima